macieklamberski/feedsmith/benchmarks/README.md

 # Benchmarks

+This directory contains two distinct benchmark modes:

+1. **[JavaScript Benchmarks](#javascript-benchmarks)** - Compare Feedsmith against other JavaScript feed parsing libraries
+2. **[Cross-Language Benchmarks](#cross-language-benchmarks)** - Compare Feedsmith against prominent libraries in other languages

+One important thing to note is that packages vary in feature support (such as handling specific namespaces or feed formats).
+The results should be taken with a grain of salt, as direct comparisons aren't always fair.

+---

+## JavaScript Benchmarks

-Below are the speed benchmarks for popular JavaScript packages for parsing feeds.
+Speed benchmarks comparing Feedsmith against popular JavaScript packages for parsing feeds.
 Feedsmith's results are marked with an asterisk (`*`).

-The benchmarks use real-world feeds organized by feed format (RSS, Atom, RDF, JSON Feed) and file size ranges.
-Each range is tested on 10/100 representative feed files that span the specified size range, providing insight into how each package performs across various scenarios.
+The benchmarks use real-world feeds organized by feed format (RSS, Atom, RDF, JSON Feed, OPML) and file size ranges.
+Each range is tested on representative feed files, providing insight into how each package performs across various scenarios.

-Tests performed in both [Tinybench](https://github.com/tinylibs/tinybench) and [Benchmark.js](https://github.com/bestiejs/benchmark.js) with random tests order on every run.
+Tests performed in both [Tinybench](https://github.com/tinylibs/tinybench) and [Benchmark.js](https://github.com/bestiejs/benchmark.js) with random test order on every run.

-> [!NOTE]
-> Packages vary in feature support (such as handling specific namespaces or feed formats).
-The results should be taken with a grain of salt, as direct comparisons aren't always fair.

-## Results
+### JavaScript Benchmark Results

 ```
-$ bun benchmarks/parsing.ts
+$ bun parsing.ts

 ⏳ Running: RSS feed parsing (10 files × 5MB–50MB)
 📊 Tinybench results: